ayushsgithub/emoji_app/README.md

 - **Google One Tap Sign-In**: Quick and easy authentication with Google accounts.
 - **Logout Option**: Secure logout functionality with Firebase.
 - **Firestore Database**: Real-time storage and retrieval of user statuses.
-- **Cloud Functions**: Backend processing with Firebase for additional functionality.
 - **Open-Source**: Fork, modify, and contribute to this project!

 ---